Bubsy 3D: Gameplay

 Bubsy 3D is a 3D platformer in which the player controls Bubsy, an anthropomorphic orange bobcat, in order to stop the alien Woolies and escape their planet, Rayon, by collecting atoms.
-The player must also collect rocket parts to build a transport back to planet Earth, and defeat the two Woolie queens, Poly and Esther.
+The player must also collect rocket parts to build a transport back to planet Earth, and defeat the two Woolie queens, Poly and Ester.
 Bubsy's actions include running, jumping, gliding, swimming, and even piloting a rocket car in certain levels.
-The actions can trigger the character's signature catchphrases.
+The actions can trigger the character's signature quotes.
 The player can also control Bubsy's running speed, and the position of the camera.

 Bubsy defeats enemies by shooting atoms, as well as using his jump and glide abilities to pounce on them.
 Bubsy has limited lives and hit points, which can be extended by collecting atoms, reaching a high score, or by attacking clams who offer random prizes.
 After each level is a potential bonus round, unlocked when Bubsy collects at least 150 atoms.
 There are also jumping puzzles where Bubsy must activate four platforms or switches in the right order, which unlocks either a rocket or a power-up that grants temporary abilities.

 The game has 18 levels.
 Three of them take place underwater, where Bubsy must manage his oxygen supply, and his gliding action is replaced with a jetting dive.
 Bubsy passes most levels by touching a goal, except for two levels that are designed as boss fights.
 There are two rockets in each non-boss level, and there is a different ending if Bubsy collects all of them.
 There is also a two-player mode, where players contest each other to collect as many points as possible and achieve a higher score.

 Plot

 Bubsy 3D takes place on the planet Rayon, the home planet of the series' recurring enemies, the Woolies.
 The story follows the central character, an orange bobcat named Bubsy, whose goal is to escape the planet by building a rocket ship from a collection of atoms and rocket pieces.
-The story begins with the Woolie queens, Poly and Esther, invading earth and kidnapping Bubsy, intending to steal all of Earth's yarn.
+The story begins with the Woolie queens, Poly and Ester, invading Earth and kidnapping Bubsy, intending to steal all of Earth's yarn.
 However, Bubsy escapes his kidnappers when there is a malfunction on the Woolie ship, creating a panic across their planet.
 The Woolies fail to understand why Bubsy is collecting atoms and rocket parts, but nonetheless see him as a danger and call for a military campaign to stop him.

 The game's ending depends on how many collectibles the player is able to gather.
 If Bubsy collects fewer than the 32 rocket parts needed to escape, his rocket will ultimately become stranded in outer space.
 If the player successfully collects all 32 rocket pieces, the rocket rips through the space-time continuum due to the density of the atoms that Bubsy has collected, stranding Bubsy in the Stone Age.
 In both cases, the Woolies go through with their plans and invade Earth.